No-Regret Learning in Partially-Informed Auctions: Conclusion

 We presented learning algorithms for buyers who participate in auctions with limited item information.
 This model captures a broad set of practical applications, including advertising auctions.
 Our algorithms are no-regret with respect to an oracle buyer who has perfect knowledge of the distribution over items and the masking function that the seller uses to obfuscate the item information.
 We proposed no-regret learning algorithms in a variety of settings, including when the distribution over items is either known or unknown to the buyer, and when the prices are either stochastic or adversarial.

 To the best of our knowledge, this is the first result on no-regret learning strategies for buyers with partial item information.
 Many interesting questions remain open for future research.
-For example, can the platform release partial information in a way that optimally trades off between revenue and privacy?
+First, we have assumed that the valuation is bounded, and it would be an interesting direction for future research to extend our results to unbounded distributions.
+Second, we focused on posted-prices in this work.
+It would be interesting to consider extensions to second-price auctions with partial item information.
+With stochastic prices, the problem seems potentially feasible, but adversarial prices might pose challenges because the adversary could block the learner from estimating the second-highest bid.
+Moreover, can the platform release partial information in a way that optimally trades off between revenue and privacy?
 When the distribution over items is unknown, our algorithm works with general masking functions.
 Can better purchasing strategies be developed by exploiting the properties of a specific set of masking functions?